kobethuwis/terraform-aws-dockerized-web-app/examples/dockerized-web-app-private-deployment/README.md

 # Dockerized Web App Private Deployment

 This example demonstrates how to deploy a Dockerized web application using private subnets for both the application and load balancer.
-This setup ensures that your application is not directly accessible from the internet.
+This setup ensures that your application is not directly accessible from the internet and your ALB is deployed internally.
 In turn, you could use a AWS Route53 record to resolve the ALB DNS name internally.

 ## Configuration

 To deploy this example, ensure you pass the private subnet ids to both the `app_subnet_ids` & `lb_subnet_id` inputs.
+If the 2 vars are the same, Terraform will provision an internal ALB.

 ```hcl
 module "dockerized-web-app" {